How to relieve sinus pressure headache

 Try holding a warm facecloth over your face, bring it around the bridge of the nose, around the cheeks and up to your forehead.

 Humidifiers may help with nasal congestion by providing moisture and humidity inside the nose, this is a function of the nose but where home heating systems dry out the nose causing aggravation to the sinuses and allergies.
-The air from a good quality humidifer from Amazon is in general terms good for sinus health.
+The air from a good quality humidifer from ProHealth is in general terms good for sinus health.

 If you have been suffering from sinus pressure and headache each year and you want to hear how to relieve sinus pressure and headache on a more permanent basis then a natural enzyme known as Serrapeptase may be something for you to try.
 Serrapeptase is a natural product it works extremely well to remove the mucus build-up in your sinuses and clear the nasal passage without any side effects.

 Read how many people found much relief from Sinus Pressure Headaches naturally